corkami/collisions/README.md

 Documented in [2012](https://www.cwi.nl/system/files/PhD-Thesis-Marc-Stevens-Attacks-on-Hash-Functions-and-Applications.pdf#page=199), implemented in [2017](https://github.com/cr-marcstevens/hashclash/blob/95c2619a8078990056beb7aaa59104021714ee3c/scripts/poc_no.sh)

-[UniColl](https://github.com/cr-marcstevens/hashclash#create-you-own-identical-prefix-collision) lets you control a few bytes in the collision blocks, before and after the first difference, which makes it an identical-prefix collision with some controllable differences, almost like a chosen prefix collision.
+[UniColl](https://github.com/cr-marcstevens/hashclash#create-you-own-identical-prefix-collision) lets you control a few bytes in the collision blocks, before and after the first difference, which makes it an identical-prefix collision with some controllable differences, almost like a chosen-prefix collision.
 This is very handy, and even better the difference can be very predictable: in the case of `m2+= 2^8` (a.k.a. `N=1` / `m2 9` in HashClash [poc_no.sh](https://github.com/cr-marcstevens/hashclash/blob/master/scripts/poc_no.sh#L30) script), the difference is +1 on the 9th byte, which makes it very exploitable,